Advising in the Philosophy Department is done on three levels:

 (email@example.com, Office: HUM 369)

 Professor Sowaal handles all matters regarding recruitment, admissions, and student status.
-This includes applications to the MA program and the Formal Logic Challenge Exam.
-Principally, she serves as the Adviser for students before they have a Phil 715 Adviser.
+This includes applications to the M.A. program and the Formal Logic Challenge Exam.
+Principally, she serves as the advisor for students before they have a Phil 715 advisor.

 Professor Landy, Graduate Coordinator